Oshkosh West High School

 Oshkosh West High School is a public high school in Oshkosh, Wisconsin, and part of the Oshkosh Area School District.
 As of 2019, the school has 1,691 students in grades 9 through 12.
 Originally known as Oshkosh High School when the building was opened in 1961, its name was changed when Oshkosh North High School was built in 1972.
-The facility holds a swimming pool and two gyms, as well as the Alberta Kimball Auditorium.
+The facility holds a swimming pool and three gyms, as well as the Alberta Kimball Auditorium.

 Extracurricular activities

 As of the 2018–2019 school year, Oshkosh West has 53 student clubs and 23 sports, 11 for males and 12 for females, all participating in the Fox Valley Association.
-The Oshkosh West Boys Basketball team was undefeated in 2006 and 2007, and won the state Division 1 championship both years.
+The Oshkosh West Boys Basketball team won the state Division 1 championship in 2006 and 2007, and was undefeated in the 2005-06 season.
 The Oshkosh West Girls Basketball team was the state champion for Division 1 in 2003 and 2004.